formation options

 Circle of Attentive Obedience.

 The Circle of Attentive Obedience offers specific opportunities for obedience and a shared experience.
 Those who wish to participate will join a circle of women who gather to explore and discuss an assigned monthly intention, discipline, and text resource.
-For instance, Attention is the focus, or intention for one month and circle members explore this intention, along with a corresponding discipline and text resource.
+For instance, “attentiveness” may be the focus, or intention, for one month and circle members explore this intention together, sometimes with a corresponding discipline and text resource.

 For additional details on the Circle of Attentive Obedience, click here.

 Monitoring is the primary tool used in our community for those who wish a greater understanding of the value and usefulness of obedience.
+Women following this path are the “watchful sisters” of this community.
 This process of learning accountability and transparency with the guidance and assistance of a woman who has already gained applicable experience is devoted to an understanding the role of discipline and how to best take advantage of the opportunities for obedience each discipline provides.
-Asking for a watchful sister to serve in this fashion is to request a serious investment of her time—and yours.
-Because all Monitors are themselves monitored and accountable women, every request is also a demand on the very limited resources of the entire community.
+Asking for a Monitor (another watchful sister usually with years of experience) to serve in this fashion is to request a serious investment of her time—and yours.
+Because all Monitors are themselves also monitored and accountable women, every request is also a demand on the very limited resources of the entire community.
+It is an investment gladly made, however, since the hope of the community that women entering this path will one day become Monitors helping others in advanced levels of formation.

-This approach to formation is intrusive, intimate and not recommended for most women.
-This source page is password-protected to prevent visits by casual visitors and those who cannot benefit from this approach.
-If you are a member of the community and wish information on how to seek a Monitor, send a note to the sister serving as administrator by writing to admin@watchfulness.org or by clicking here.
+This approach to formation is intrusive, intimate, not recommended and not at all necessary for most women.
+Even the link above to the source page is password-protected to prevent visits by casual visitors and those who cannot benefit from this approach.
+If you are a member of the community and wish information on how to seek a Monitor, send a note to the sister serving as administrator by writing to [email protected] or by clicking here.

 Each of these modes of formation is predicated on an understanding of the community’s principle of watchfulness and use, in varying amounts, the elements of instruction described here.
 In addition, the mentored/monitored process is adapted to create special tools to help some community members achieve specific goals with transparency and obedience used as primary vehicles.